-The dialog also has two tabs which are General and Details tab.
+It also has two tabs which are General and Details:

-The General tab contains generic information about the video such as video name, duration, format, and data size.
+- The General tab contains general information about the video such as video name, duration, format, and data size.
 You can rename the video if needed.
-You can use the Play button > or Stop Playing button = to preview or stop previewing the video respectively.
-Click the Change Volume button • to change the video output volume.

-The Details tab displays more detailed information about the video, for example, audio sample rate, audio channels, and video frame rate.
+You can use the Play button or Stop Playing button to preview or stop previewing the video respectively. - The Details tab displays more detailed information about the video including: - Audio sample rate, bit rate, channels. - Video frame rate, bit rate, size.